Projections of the Indigenous populations and households in Canada

 Data are collected from other Statistics Canada surveys and/or other sources.

-The parameters and assumptions underlying the population projections were developed from the 2001 and 2006 censuses (20% samples), the 2011 NHS, other survey data (in particular, the General Social Survey), population estimates data, administrative data (Vital Statistics, the Indian Register, CIC files and the Longitudinal Administrative Database) and file linkages (1991 Census mortality follow-up database and linkages between the 2001 and 2006 Censuses and between the 2006 Census and the 2011 NHS).
+The parameters and assumptions underlying the population projections were developed from the 1996, 2001, 2006 and 2016 censuses, the 2011 National Household Survey (NHS), other survey data (in particular, the General Social Survey), population estimates data, administrative data (Vital Statistics, the Indian Register, Immigration, Refugees and Citizenship Canada [IRCC] files and the Longitudinal Administrative Database) and various file linkages (2006 and 2011 Canadian Census Health and Environment Cohorts [CanCHEC] and linkages between the 2006 and 2011 censuses, the 2011 and 2016 censuses and between the Indian Register and the 2016 Census).

 This methodology does not apply.

-Imputation methods were used to develop the base population, in particular to assign characteristics to the population in the incompletely enumerated reserves, a registration category in the Indian Register to people who reported having a registered Indian status in the NHS, but who were not linked to the Indian Register, and an admission category to persons who reported in the NHS being admitted as immigrants in 1980 or later, but who could not be linked to the CIC data.
+Imputation methods were used to develop the base population, in particular to assign characteristics to the population in the incompletely enumerated Indian reserves or settlements, and to assign a registration category to people who reported having a Registered Indian status in the Census, but who were not linked to the Indian Register.
 Imputation methods are also sometimes used in the projection process to assign certain attributes to records.

-Demosim can also develop multiple assumptions for each component of growth (including differential behaviours) for Aboriginal people, for non-Aboriginal people, for both or for the relationship between the two.
-This projection exercise is based on three fertility assumptions, two assumptions on the intragenerational ethnic mobility of Aboriginal people, two internal migration assumptions, and one assumption each on mortality, education, marital status, registration on the Indian Register and reclassification of registration category, intergenerational transmission of registered Indian status and registration category as well as Aboriginal group, and other components (such as international migrations of non-Aboriginal people).
-Five combinations of assumptions were then selected to create scenarios of changes in the population and number of households that are plausible in light of past trends and relevant from a policy development standpoint.
+Demosim allows the development of multiple assumptions for each component of growth (including differential behaviours) for Indigenous people, for non-Indigenous people, for both or for the relationship between the two.
+This projection exercise has three assumptions each for fertility, intragenerational ethnic mobility of Indigenous people, mortality and registration on the Indian Register related to Bill S-3, and one assumption each for internal migration, education, marital status, registration on the Indian Register (other than registrations related to Bill S-3) and reclassification of registration category over an individual's lifetime, intergenerational transmission of Registered or Treaty Indian status and registration category as well as Indigenous group, and other components (such as international migrations of non-Indigenous people).
+Three combinations of assumptions were then selected to create scenarios of changes in the population and number of households that are plausible in light of past trends and relevant from a policy development standpoint.

 Various mechanisms are used to ensure the quality of these population projections.
-First, at the beginning of each cycle, the data sources and methods used to produce the projections are reviewed in depth; an independent scientific committee is consulted in this regard.
+First, at the beginning of each cycle, the data sources and methods used to produce the projections are reviewed in depth.
 The choice of assumptions and scenarios is also examined through consultations with federal departments or the Advisory Committee on Demographic Statistics and Studies.
 Lastly, the projection results undergo detailed validation, including comparative analyses of the estimated and projected transitions and of past and projected trends for the populations of interest, as well as a comparison with other series of population projections.

 Statistics Canada is prohibited by law from releasing any information it collects that could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.